srcorweb/ai-asssist/README.md

 - [x] Text copy support:
     - Copy button at the bottom of messages, or directly click the model name or user title section.
     - Copy button in code blocks
+    - Copy button in reasoning blocks
-    - Direct Select and copy code on macOS (double click or long click on iOS)
+    - Direct Select and copy code on macOS (double-click or long click on iOS)
-    - Long press text to copy entire sentence (Right-click on macOS)
+    - Long press text to copy the entire sentence (Right-click on macOS)
 - [x] Text selection mode by click selection button.
 - [x] Message timeline view in history
 - [x] Delete messages through long press in history
 - [x] Click to preview for documents videos and images
+- [x] Support for collapsing and expanding the reasoning section and remembering the most recent state

 ### Image Features

-- [x] Support image generation with Chinese prompts(Make sure `Amazon Nova Lite` is enabled in your selected region)
+- [x] Support image generation with Chinese prompts (Make sure `Amazon Nova Lite` is enabled in your selected region)
 - [x] Long press images to save or share
 - [x] Automatic image compression to improve response speed